steebchen/specs/errors/Readme.md

 <details><Summary>Error report</Summary>

-File name: `prisma-error-TIMESTAMP.md` where `TIMESTAMP` is a placeholder for the current timestamp.
+File name: `prisma-error.md` is created inside the project directory on first error and is appended to on subsequent errors.

 ```
 # Error report (Photon JS | July 23, 2019 | 14:42:23 h)